We believe security shouldn’t come at the expense of individual privacy.

 All content requests require a search warrant.
 Only a small fraction of requests from law enforcement seek content such as email, photos and other content stored on users’ iCloud accounts.
 National security–related requests are not considered Device Requests or Account Requests, and are reported in a separate category.

 On devices running iOS 8 and later versions, your personal data is placed under the protection of your passcode.
 For all devices running iOS 8 and later versions, Apple will not perform iOS data extractions in response to government search warrants because the files to be extracted are protected by an encryption key that is tied to the user’s passcode, which Apple does not possess.

 The vast majority of the requests Apple receives from law enforcement come from an agency working on behalf of a customer who has requested assistance locating a stolen device.
 We encourage any customer who suspects their device is stolen to contact their respective law enforcement agency.

 Responding to an Account Request most often involves providing information about a customer’s iCloud account.
-If we are legally compelled to divulge any information for an Account Request, we provide notice to the customer when allowed and deliver the narrowest set of information possible in response.
-Only a minuscule number of total accounts are actually affected by information requests.
-During calendar year 2015, Apple received 1,986 U.S. Account Requests and provided some data in 82% of these requests.
+If we are legally compelled to divulge any information for an Account Request, we provide notice to the customer when allowed, and deliver the narrowest set of information possible in response.
+Only a minuscule total number of accounts are actually affected by information requests.
+During the 2015 calendar year, Apple received 1,986 US Account Requests and provided some data in 82 per cent of these requests.

 A tiny percentage of our millions of accounts is affected by national security–related requests.
 In the first six months of 2015, we received between 750 and 999 of these requests.
 Though we would like to be more specific, by law this is the most precise information we are currently allowed to disclose.